cainam/home-cluster-deployment/ansible/README.md

 - istio enabled per deployment or per pod ...??, not per namespace
 - migrate prometheus-server volume to longhorn
 - split zigbee2mqtt to have config on gluster and db on longhorn
+- hydra: creating client_id with helm post-install job doesn't survive pod restart, see how to integrate this in K8S during pod restart

 auth update:
 - Authorization policy per gateway